anovos/anovos-docs/docs/anovos-config-file-desc/index.md

     a.  master_path: The path which contains the data of intermediate output in terms of json chart objects, csv file (pandas df).
-        Note: In case of azure databricks, azure dbfs path should be like "/dbfs/directory_name" and For azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python.
+        Note: In case of azure databricks, azure dbfs path should be like "/dbfs/directory_name" and for azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python.

     b.  id_col: The ID column is accepted to ensure & restrict